pcolby/dye/README.md

 manual and/or compiler-assisted instrumentation.
-Extensibility is provided by static template-based decoration for minimal runtime overhead, while allowing versatile extensions, such as trace loggers, instrumented profilers, and tracers that export to external services such as New Relic.
+Extensibility is provided by static template-based decoration for minimal runtime overhead, while allowing versatile extensions, such as trace loggers, instrumented profilers, and tracers that export to external services such as New Relic (not implemented yet).

 ## Requirements